slowosmosis @ gmail . com

-press release & works list
+press release, works list and map

 Contemporary Art Library

-Photos by Marjorie Brunet Plaza
+photos by Marjorie Brunet Plaza

 Until This I Mean This, installation view, the alcove